-“I think what we’re going through today really calls to our attention, the need for business continuity, as we plan our enterprise technology programs,” said Linda.
+As we plan our enterprise IT programs, Linda added, “I think what we’re going through today really draws to our attention, the need for business continuity.”

 What do we mean by learning strategy?